Final land transfer of the former Onizuka Air Station complete in June 2013. Air Force Press Release

 Alternative Housing Site Approved

 On April 30, 2013, the City Council approved the General Plan Amendment, Rezone and Special Development Permit to locate the homeless housing required as part of the Onizuka Base Closure to the City owned Armory Site (620 E. Maude Ave.).
-The parcel originally designated for homeless housing claims on the Onizuka site may be transferred to the City of Sunnyvale.
+The parcel originally designated for homeless housing claims on the Onizuka site has been transferred to the City of Sunnyvale.
 For additional information regarding the Armory site please visit the following webpage Armory.inSunnyvale.com.

 Since 1960 the Onizuka Air Force Station (AFS) in Sunnyvale has been an important, high security military communication station and operational support for NASA Mission Control.
 The Department of Defense slated Onizuka Air Force Station (AFS) for closure through the Base Realignment and Closure Act (BRAC) and its military mission will be transferred to Vandenberg Air Force Base.
 The 18+ acre site contains 507,457 square feet of space in 33 outdated buildings, including the “Blue Cube,” and is located at Mathilda Avenue just north of State Route 237 and U.S. 101.
 Earlier realignments reduced Onizuka’s workforce by nearly 3,000 jobs, and the September 2011 closure will affect the remaining military, federal civilian and contract employees.